-Blessed Pope Urban V (1310 – December 19, 1370)
+Blessed Pope Urban V

-Saint of the Day for 12/19
+Saint of the Day for December 19

 In 1362, the man elected pope declined the office.
 When the cardinals could not find another person among them for that important office, they turned to a relative stranger: the holy person we honor today.

 The new Pope Urban V proved a wise choice.
 A Benedictine monk and canon lawyer, he was deeply spiritual and brilliant.
 He lived simply and modestly, which did not always earn him friends among clergymen who had become used to comfort and privilege.
-Still, he pressed for reform and saw to the restoration of churches and monasteries.
-Except for a brief period he spent most of his eight years as pope living away from Rome at Avignon, seat of the papacy from 1309 until shortly after his death.
+Still, he pressed for reform, and saw to the restoration of churches and monasteries.
+Except for a brief period he spent most of his eight years as pope living away from Rome at Avignon, seat of the papacy from 1309, until shortly after his death.

 As pope, Urban continued to follow the Benedictine Rule.
-Shortly before his death in 1370, he asked to be moved from the papal palace to the nearby home of his brother so he could say goodbye to the ordinary people he had so often helped.
+Shortly before his death in 1370, he asked to be moved from the papal palace to the nearby home of his brother, so he could say goodbye to the ordinary people he had so often helped.

-Simplicity in the midst of power and grandeur seems to define this saint as he reluctantly accepted the papacy but remained, at heart, a Benedictine monk.
+Simplicity in the midst of power and grandeur seems to define this saint, as he reluctantly accepted the papacy, but remained at heart a Benedictine monk.
 Surroundings need not negatively influence a person.